Frequently Asked Questions / FAQ's

 No, all of our consortium programs are for undergraduate students.

-It is possible to go - by using an Individual Learning Contract, please see the Paths to Study Abroad page.
+It is possible to go - by using an Individual Learning Contract.

 It is possible to go by using an Individual Learning Contract.
-Please see the Paths to Study Abroad page.
 Please note that language school credit is not comparable to credit with a regular university.
 You would need to discuss this with the coordinator for international programs and study abroad to add additional elements to your contract in order for it to be interdisciplinary.

 It is recommended that you have at least junior standing.
 Some programs require this, but others depend on the student's abilities and prior experience.